lakenen/curlify/README.md

 # curlify

-Transform a [cURL](http://curl.haxx.se/) command into a node function that will make the request specified by cURL command line arguments.
+Transform [cURL](http://curl.haxx.se/) commands into a node function that will make the request specified by cURL command line arguments.

 ## Usage